Engaging and useful guide to FreeStyle Libre systems: dedicated children and young people case studies

 Interactive presentation: Interpreting FreeStyle Libre systems data with Hybrid Closed Loop

-Through the use of polls, the speaker will walk you through three paediatric specific, Hybrid Closed Loop case-based examples to support your understanding of data interpretation.
+Through the use of polls, the speaker will walk you through three Hybrid Closed Loop case-based examples to support your understanding of data interpretation.

 Dr Emma Wilmot, Associate Professor and Honorary Consultant Diabetologist, University of Nottingham and University Hospitals of Derby and Burton NHS Foundation Trust